 ROMAGNA PEACHES AND NECTARINES PGI were born from the crossbreed of various types of peach with yellow and white flesh and are among the first types of peach in Europe that obtained the PGI label at the end of the ’90s.

-Ravenna and its province have been a crucial benchmark for the origin of fruit farm industry.
-The first orchards – mainly peach orchards – were firtsly grown in an area near Massa Lombarda, between the end of the 19th and the beginning of the 20th Century.
+And this fact is not fortuitous.
+Ravenna and its territory have been an essential reference point for the origins of fruit growing at industrial level.
+The first orchards – mainly peach orchards – were created in the area of Massa Lombarda between the end of the 19th and the beginning of the 20th century.

-They are usually eaten at the end of meals and they are ideal for fruit salads, icecreams and sweets.
-Moreover their low calorific value makes them particularly suitable for summer diets.
+Romagna peaches and nectarines PGI are usually eaten at the end of meals and are perfect as an ingredient for fruit salads, ice creams and desserts.
+Their low calorie content makes them a perfect fruit for summer diets.